TakoiHirokazu/kaggle_commonLit_readability_prize/README.md

  `$ sh bin/train.sh`

  Training results vary depending on the hardware, so if you want to reproduce the results, you need to change the hardware according to the exp.
  However, please note that the results for ex131.py(deberta-v2-xlarge), ex194.py(deberta-v2-xlarge), ex216.py(deberta-v2-xxlarge) and ex407.py(funnel-transformer-large) could not be reproduced even if the hardware is the same.
-Also, I hadn't fixed the seed in the pretrain of roberta-base(roberta_base_mlm.py), so if you want to reproduce ex237.py, please use  [here](https://www.kaggle.com/takoihiraokazu/clrp-roberta-base-mlm).
+Also, I hadn't fixed the seed in the pretrain of roberta-base(mlm_roberta_base.py), so if you want to reproduce ex237.py, please use  [this pretrained model](https://www.kaggle.com/takoihiraokazu/clrp-roberta-base-mlm).
  The Hardware column in the table below lists the above Hardware numbers.

 | exp | Hardware|